valiot/opex62541/docs/tutorials/Discovery.md

 ## LDS Configuration

-To spawn a LDS server, follow these steps.
+To spawn an LDS server, follow these steps.

 ```elixir
 alias OpcUA.Server